ElectronicCats/BastWAN-WLE/README.md

 We love all our Feathers equally, but this Feather is very special.

 That doesn't mean you cant also use it with Arduino IDE!
-At the Bast's heart is an RAK4260 ARM Cortex M4 processor, clocked at 48 MHz and at 3.3V logic, the same one used in the new Arduino Zero.
-This chip has a whopping 256K of FLASH (8x more than the Atmega328 or 32u4) and 32K of RAM (16x as much)!
-This chip comes with built in USB so it has USB-to-Serial program & debug capability built in with no need for an FTDI-like chip.
+At the Bast's heart is an RAK4260 ARM Cortex M4 processor, clocked at 48 MHz and at 3.3V logic.
+This chip has a whopping 256K of FLASH (8x more than the Atmega328 or 32u4) and 64K of RAM (32x as much)!.

 Here's some handy specs!